ridariazz/MechaCar_Statistical_Analysis/README.md

 <img width="598" alt="p-value and r squared value" src="https://user-images.githubusercontent.com/106577074/193495877-e8fe9433-9ed3-491c-a4b9-e000a303dbfe.png">

+**Deliverable 1 Summary**

+The variables likely to provide non-random amount of variance to the mpg values in the data set are the vehicle length and ground clearance variables.
+These two variables have an impact on the mpg in the MechaCar dataset.
+Moreover, p-value of the overall data is 5.35x10^-11 which is smaller than the 0.05% significane indicating slope of this line is not zero.
+Lastly, this linear regression model does effictively predict the MechaCar prototypes effictively as the multiple r-squared value is 72%.

 ### Deliverable 2: Summary Statistics on Suspension Coils

 The next step to our analysis is analyzing the results from multiple production lots contained in the Suspension_Coil dataset.
 The weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.